 Both of these diminutive mowers are perfect for small urban lawns, and both of them are members of T3's best wireless lawn mowers buying guide, but which one will be right for you?
 That's what this feature is designed to discover.

-We’ve already run a comparison between the larger Kärcher LMO 18-36 and the Gtech Cordless Lawnmower 2.0, so let’s see how Kärcher’s smaller stablemate, the T3 Award-winning Kärcher LMO 18-33 (opens in new tab) fares against the even smaller Flymo EasiStore 300R Li (opens in new tab).
+We’ve already run a comparison between the larger Kärcher LMO 18-36 and the Gtech Cordless Lawnmower 2.0, but right here we're seeing how Kärcher’s smaller stablemate, the T3 Award-winning Kärcher LMO 18-33 fares against the even smaller Flymo EasiStore 300R Li.

 Kärcher LMO 18-33 vs Flymo EasiStore 300R Li: design